-- g) An apron shall extend the full length of the ramp on the right hand side and be at least 30 cm. under water when the ramp is set for the 1.80m height in Men's divisions.
+- g) An apron shall extend the full length of the ramp on the right hand side.
+The apron must have a minimum depth under water of 20cm and be at least 30 cm. under water when the ramp is set for the 1.80m height in Men's divisions.
 Ramp aprons shall be of a different colour or shade from the ramp surface so as to provide a satisfactory contrast between apron, water and jump surface. - h) 6.40 and 6.80 length markings, clearly identified, shall be placed on the apron and/or ramp surface so that they are readily visible.
 Older ramps with permanently embedded 6.70 m length markings shall also be allowed. - i) A line visible from shore shall be painted at the centre of and just below the take off edge for meter sighting purposes.
 The jumping ramp must be securely anchored in place so that the centre takeoff edge will not vary more than the sighted width of the crosshair on both meters after coming to static rest.
-"Static rest" is the position assumed by the ramp in ambient water not affected by boat wakes, skiers' wakes or backwash. - j) All measurements of the ramp shall be made under tournament conditions, including the weight of watering equipment, and not including the weight of a skier. - k) The jump apron shall have a minimum angle of 28° from perpendicular and a maximum angle of 60°.
-The recommended angle is 45°. - 1) It is recommended that all jump surfaces (fiberglass) be of a red-orange colour.
+"Static rest" is the position assumed by the ramp in ambient water not affected by boat wakes, skiers' wakes or backwash. - j) All measurements of the ramp shall be made under tournament conditions, including the weight of watering equipment, and not including the weight of a skier. - k) The jump apron shall have a minimum angle of $28^{\circ}$ from perpendicular and a maximum angle of $60^{\circ}$ .
+The recommended angle is $45^{\circ}$ . - l) It is recommended that all jump surfaces (fiberglass) be of a red-orange colour.
 Wax surfaces on wood will remain their natural colour.